People

 Scientist II, UW-Madison

 Marie is interested in identifying the underlying drivers of transmission in free-ranging wildlife.
 During her PhD, Marie studied transmission dynamics of retroviruses in the endangered Florida panther.
 Her work is highly interdisciplinary, drawing from bioinformatics, movement ecology, disease ecology, and veterinary medicine, and she has extensive experience in network and computational modeling.
-As a postdoc in the Turner lab, Marie is studying deer movement ecology and chronic wasting disease transmission.
+As a scientist in the Turner lab, Marie is studying deer movement ecology and chronic wasting disease transmission.

 Website: https://marieljgilbertson.weebly.com/